 "Healthy students are stronger learners," says Katie Davis, who oversees the School Health Program as Executive Director, Community & Corporate Health.
-"And so much of a child's health depends on factors beyond traditional medical care, which is why we have resources embedded within our team to help families address those needs."
+"And so much of a child's health depends on factors beyond traditional medical

 One of those resources is Alvernese Ford, a Community Health Worker with the Institute for H.O.P.E.TM who supports the School Health Program in a local Cleveland Metropolitan School District high school and various sites within the Cleveland Heights-University Heights City School District.